 When I was first introduced to this passage I was told that the command to take a tree for Judah was fulfilled by Jewish political Zionism.
 The Jewish political Zionists had taken action to organize (i.e., they had taken a tree), and because they had organized they had the political clout to come home.
 Based on that, it seemed to make sense that Ephraim should also organize, and take the initiative to come home.
 However, considering our other studies, there are some issues with this interpretation.

-First, no matter what Judah did historically, verse 19 says that Yahweh will take the tree of Joseph (which is in the hand of Ephraim) and join it with the tree of Judah.
-That seems to indicate that while Ephraim should organize (take a tree), that he should also wait for Yahweh Himself to bring him home.
+First, no matter what Judah did historically, verse 19 says that Yahweh will take the tree of Joseph (in the hand of Ephraim) and join it with the tree of Judah.
+That seems to indicate that while Ephraim should organize (take a tree), that he should also wait for Yahweh to bring him home.
 A second witness is found in verse 21, which says that Yahweh will take the children of Israel from among the nations, and gather them from every side, and bring them into their own land.
 While this may speak of Ephraim organizing, it does not speak of Ephraim regathering himself (as in political Zionism).
 Rather, he should wait for Yahweh to bring him home.

 Additionally, in Revelation and the End Times we saw that Ephraim comes home after Armageddon, which takes place near the start of the millennium.
 (This is why bow and sword of battle are shattered from the earth).